 So many visitors ask Tourist Israel what to do with 24 hours in Jerusalem!
 Historically and biblically significant, this amazing city is normally the first stop for travelers in Israel.
 How is it possible to see ALL of the highlights in just a short time?
 We really recommend visitors spend two to three days here because it is really difficult to fit everything into one day.
 Jerusalem is also a great home base for tours around the region since many of them include the option to begin here.

-Tourist Israel’s suggested itinerary for a one or two-day experience in Jerusalem:
+On top of our popular Jerusalem bucket list, we’ve also put together our suggested itinerary for a one or two-day experience in Jerusalem:

 Remember, you only have 24 hours in Jerusalem, so wake up early so you can make the most of the day.
 We recommend that a one day tour of Jerusalem is the best way to get acquainted with the city as it will introduce you to the highlights in an easy to digest way.
 Walk to the Jaffa Gate to enter the Old City.
 Dress modestly as certain religious sites require women’s shoulders and knees and men’s heads to be covered out of respect.
 The Old City is divided into four quarters: Muslim, Christian, Jewish and Armenian.
 When you are navigating the narrow Old City streets, a map won’t be of much use, but there are various signs posted that will put you in the correct direction of major sites.
 If you get really lost, just ask a shop owner around you.
 Here’s what you can’t miss: